mohamedelbendary228/Whats-Chat-App/README.md

 # WhatsChat

-A chat application that contais most of whatsapp features
+A chat application which contains most of WhatsApp features

 ## Demo